mehmetbasrioglu/mehmetbasrioglu/Readme.md

 ## I'm a Student, Developer , I'm studying at Istanbul Rumeli University!!

 - 🌱 I'm currently learning everything 🤣 and i want to learn more
-- ⚡ Fun fact: I love to draw and play guitar / drums & Relax Music & Read Books 😊 I'm very curious for everything.
+- ⚡ Fun fact: I love to draw and play guitar / drums & Relax Music &  Discover & Travel & Pets &  Read Books 😊 I'm very curious for everything.

 ### Connect with me: